daytonaio/keycloak-admin-client/docs/OrganizationsAPI.md

 [[Back to README]](../README.md)

-## AdminRealmsRealmOrganizationsIdIdentityProvidersAliasDelete
+## AdminRealmsRealmOrganizationsOrgIdIdentityProvidersAliasDelete

-> AdminRealmsRealmOrganizationsIdIdentityProvidersAliasDelete(ctx, realm, id, alias).Execute()
+> AdminRealmsRealmOrganizationsOrgIdIdentityProvidersAliasDelete(ctx, realm, orgId, alias).Execute()

 Removes the identity provider with the specified alias from the organization